Handling your daughter’s first boyfriend or girlfriend

 ❌ Teasing (“Ooooh, someone’s in love!”)

-Ask questions that help you understand her world
+Ask open, simple questions that help you understand her world rather than make her feel questioned.

 - “How did you meet?”